Freakwill/skinner/README.md

 other examples: `demo1.py, demo2.py`

+### Examples

+The author make 3 examples. users are suggested to review the codes.
+Define objects in `objects.py`, define new envs in `simple_grid.py` then write a demonstration programming in a script (see `demo.py`).

 ### Define envs

 If you just want to build a simple env, then the following is an option, a grid world.